elastic/integrations/packages/iis/docs/README.md

 ### application_pool

-This dataset will collect metrics of specific application pools, users can configure which websites they want to monitor, else, all are considered.
+This data stream will collect metrics of specific application pools, users can configure which websites they want to monitor, else, all are considered.

 An example event for `application_pool` looks as following: